-In the season 2016/17 she performed at the Bavarian State Opera in Munich in Die Meistersinger von Nürnberg and at the Staatsoper Hamburg in Bluebeard’s Castle.
-In autumn 2015 she gave concerts in Tokio (Yomiuri Nippon Symphony Orchestra) and was a guest performer at the Stuttgart Opera, singing the role of Herodias in Salome.
-In summer 2013 Claudia Mahnke made her debut in Bayreuth under Kirill Petrenko in the new Ring (Fricka/Rheingold, Fricka/Walküre, Waltraute/Walküre,Waltraute/Götterdämmerung, 2.
-Norn/Götterdämmerung).
+In the 2016/17 season Ms. Mahnke performed at the Bayerische Staatsoper München in Die Meistersinger von Nürnberg, and at the Staatsoper Hamburg in Bluebeard’s Castle.
+In autumn 2015, she gave concerts in Tokyo (Yomiuri Nippon Symphony Orchestra) and was a guest performer at the Oper Stuttgart, singing the role of Herodias in Salome.
+In summer 2013, Ms. Mahnke made her debut in Bayreuth under Kirill Petrenko in the new Ring (Fricka/Rheingold, Fricka/Walküre, Waltraute/Walküre,Waltraute/Götterdämmerung, 2nd Norn/Götterdämmerung).

-Claudia Mahnke has given many guest performances, as for instance at the Komische Oper Berlin (Komponist in Ariadne auf Naxos), at the San Francisco Opera (Dorabella in Così fan tutte, Cherubino in Le Nozze di Figaro, Zerlina in Don Giovanni and Komponist), at the Opera National de Lyon (Dorabella), in Seoul with the Deutsche Oper Berlin (Cherubino), at the Badisches Staatstheater Karlsruhe (Le Prince Charmant in Cendrillon), at the Aalto Theater in Essen and the Cologne Opera (Octavian), at the Ruhrtriennale under Kirill Petrenko (Brangäne), at the Bavarian State Opera in Munich (Palestrina, I Puritani), at the Teatro Real Madrid (Adriano in Rienzi) and in autumn 2014 at LA Opera as Judith in Herzog Blaubarts Burg.
+Claudia Mahnke has given many guest performances at numerous international auspices, such as the Komische Oper Berlin (Composer in Ariadne auf Naxos), at the San Francisco Opera (Dorabella in Così fan tutte, Cherubino in Le Nozze di Figaro, Zerlina in Don Giovanni and Komponist in Ariadne auf Naxos), at the Opera National de Lyon (Dorabella), in Seoul with the Deutsche Oper Berlin (Cherubino), at the Badisches Staatstheater Karlsruhe (Le Prince Charmant in Cendrillon), at the Aalto Theater in Essen and the Oper Köln (Octavian), at the Ruhrtriennale under Kirill Petrenko (Brangäne), at the Bayerischen Staatsoper München (Palestrina, I Puritani), at the Teatro Real Madrid (Adriano in Rienzi) and in autumn 2014 at Los Angeles Opera as Judith in Bluebeard’s Castle.

-From 1996 to 2006 she was ensemble member of Stuttgart State Opera, where she developed a broad repertoire.
-She sang the title role in Karl Amadeus Hartmann’s Simplicius Simplicissimus in Stuttgart and at the Munich Opera Festival 2005 and celebrated a personal success.
-Her interpretation of Simplicius Simplicissimus brought her several nominations for “Singer of the Year” in the “opera world”.
-In August 2006 Claudia Mahnke was appointed “Kammersängerin” of the Stuttgart State Opera.
+From 1996 to 2006, Ms. Mahnke was an ensemble member of Oper Stuttgart, where she developed a broad repertoire.
+For instance, it was a great personal success for her when she sang the title role in Karl Amadeus Hartmann’s Simplicius Simplicissimus in Stuttgart and at the Munich Opera Festival 2005.
+Her portrayal of Simplicius Simplicissimus brought her several nominations for “Singer of the Year” in the “Opera World,” and in August 2006, Ms. Mahnke was appointed “Kammersängerin” of the Oper Stuttgart.

-In addition to her busy operatic career, Ms. Mahnke also maintains a broad concert repertoire, including Bach’s Mass in B Minor, Penderecki’s Credo and Rossini’s Petite messe solennelle (under Helmuth Rilling), Beethoven’s Missa Solemnis, Mahler’s Kindertotenlieder, Mahler’s 2nd Symphony and Schoenberg’s Gurrelieder (under Lothar Zagrosek and under Markus Stenz with the Gürzenich Orchestra Cologne), Mahler’s Lied von der Erde (with the International Bach Academy in Stuttgart), Verdi’s Messa da Requiem (under Manfred Honeck and Nicola Luisotti), Beethoven’s Mass in C major and Bruckner’s Mass in F minor (under Fabio Luisi), Haydn’s Paukenmesse and Mendelssohn’s Elijah (under Yun Märkl and Helmuth Rilling), Bruckner’s Mass in F minor (under Herbert Blomstedt with the Berlin Philharmonic Orchestra) and Bruckner’s Te Deum (under Simone Young in Madrid).
+In addition to her busy operatic career, Ms. Mahnke also maintains a broad concert repertoire, including Bach’s Mass in B Minor, Penderecki’s Credo and Rossini’s Petite messe solennelle (under Helmuth Rilling), Beethoven’s Missa Solemnis, Mahler’s Kindertotenlieder, Mahler’s Symphony No.2 and Schoenberg’s Gurrelieder (under Lothar Zagrosek and under Markus Stenz with the Gürzenich Orchestra Cologne), Mahler’s Lied von der Erde (with the International Bach Academy in Stuttgart), Verdi’s Messa da Requiem (under Manfred Honeck and Nicola Luisotti), Beethoven’s Mass in C major and Bruckner’s Mass in F minor (under Fabio Luisi), Haydn’s Paukenmesse and Mendelssohn’s Elijah (under Yun Märkl and Helmuth Rilling), Bruckner’s Mass in F minor (under Herbert Blomstedt with the Berlin Philharmonic Orchestra) and Bruckner’s Te Deum (under Simone Young in Madrid).

-The German mezzosoprano Claudia Mahnke studied singing with Prof. Heidi Petzold at the Academy of Music in Dresden.
+Born in Germany, Claudia Mahnke studied singing with Prof. Heidi Petzold at the Academy of Music in Dresden.